MIGG-NTU/academic/content/authors/pingtong/_index.md

 - Principal Investigators
 ---

-Ping Tong is an Assistant Professor at [Nanyang Technological University](https://www.ntu.edu.sg/).
-His primary research goal is to develop advanced mathematical modelling methods and the state-of-the-art inversion and imaging technology to better image the subsurface structures from the global to engeering scales of the interior of the earth.
+Ping Tong's primary research goal is to develop advanced mathematical modelling methods and the state-of-the-art inversion and imaging technology to better image the subsurface structures from the global to engeering scales of the interior of the earth.

 **Employment**
 - 2016~present, Assistant Professor, [Nanyang Technological University](https://www.ntu.edu.sg/)